marekbrze/categorized-raycast-extensions/README.md

 [Real-Debrid Manager](https://www.raycast.com/Yamen/real-debrid-manager) by Yamen - Real-Debrid client for Raycast NOT AN OFFICIAL CLIENT

-[Screen Studio](https://www.raycast.com/pie6k/screen-studio) by pie6k - Raycast extension that allows controlling the Screen Studio app easily
+[Screen Studio](https://www.raycast.com/screen-studio/screen-studio) by screen-studio - Raycast extension that allows controlling the Screen Studio app easily

 [JustWatch Search](https://www.raycast.com/rishabswift/search-justwatch) by rishabswift - Quickly find where a movie or tv show is streaming.